zaphoxx/zuhf-rfid/HOWTO_PART1.md

 Don't worry if you do not see a tag response right away.
 As long as you can observe a proper query signal it might just take some patience to find the right distance and orientation to the antenna (tag <-> antenna <-> hackrf antenna).
 Once you get a signal play around with the antennas orientation (SDR antenna vs. rf-module antenna vs. tag orientation) to improve your observed signal.

 Congratulations!
 Your rf-module can "communicate" with UHF-RFID card/tag.

-## Things behind the curtain - what is happening ?

-In this section I will briefly go thru the main code of the arduino sketch, what it does and what you see in the signals you observed.